DestinyObs/Learning-python/README.md

 # Learning-Python
-The Walk into the python world
+The Walk into the python would